-The Library maintains permanent facilities for the long-term storage of collections.
+The Library maintains permanent facilities for the long-term storage of collections undisplayable items from the Collection.
 Museum quality storage hardware and materials for housing are essential for the long term preservation of collection items.
-When possible, the Library strives to replace non-museum quality furniture and utilize inert, archival materials for manage of the Collection.
+When possible, the Library strives to replace non-museum quality furniture and utilize inert, archival materials for management of the Collection.